Theemuge: Legacy and Icon

-Theemuge had become a common household name during Gayyoom's reign and icon of pride for the Maldivians.
+Theemuge had become a common household name during Maumoon's reign and icon of pride for the Maldivians.
 The palace hosted numerous receptions on special occasions, including opening up to guests to greet the president every eid.

 After the former president Ibrahim Nasir's death in November 2008, he was laid in Theemuge, in a public funeral for people to come and give their respects.
 In 2009, after the presidential palace was moved back to Muliaage, Theemuge was opened to the public to visit and tour for that day only.
 It was the very first time Theemuge was opened to the public to visit and explore.

 Theemuge is also a frequently visited attraction of Malé.